Extract File

 Number of pages processed.

-x >= 1Billing tier and usage information.
+x >= 1Billing tier and cumulative usage information.
+Includes total_credits_used (primary billing metric) and pages_used (legacy compatibility).

 Non-fatal warnings generated during extraction.
 Includes deprecation notices when legacy input parameters are used, as well as processing warnings (e.g. word-level bounding box limitations).